 - Preheat oven to 350°F. Line two baking sheets with parchment paper.
 Set aside.

 - Beat butter and sugars for several minutes, until light and fluffy.
 Add egg and vanilla and beat until combined, scraping the bowl as needed.

 - In a separate bowl, combine flour, baking powder, baking soda, salt, and espresso powder.

 - Add the dry ingredients to the butter mixture and mix on low speed until just combined.
 Stir in 1 cup of chocolate chips.

-- Roll the dough into approximately 1 ½ tablespoon balls (or use a cookie scoop).
+- Roll the dough into 1½tablespoon balls (I use a cookie scoop).
 Set on the prepared cookie sheets, leaving a couple of inches in between for spreading.
-Press the remaining ½ cup of chocolate chips onto the tops of the mounds of dough (this will help the chocolate chips be more visible).
+Using the remaining ½ cup of chocolate chips, press several chocolate chips onto the tops of the mounds of dough (this will help the chocolate chips be more visible).
 Bake for 9-12 minutes, until the edges are set but the centers of the cookies are still under baked.
 Place the baking sheets on wire racks and cool completely.
 Sprinkle with flaky sea salt, if desired.
 The cookies will firm up as they cool.